 My motto “Everything should be made as simple as possible but not simpler”.(Satisfaction is the key, and you can get satisfaction by giving rather than taking) keeps me motivated to improve the world.

 I believe creating an impact depends on changing mindsets, best achieved through “true education”.
-I want to dedicate his life to implementing the change he envisions.
-I believe that although the world has many intelligent people, it needs wise people most, because attitude and effective implementation matters even more than innovation.
-Implementation is more important and relevant than knowing.
+I want to dedicate my life to implementing the change that I envision.
+I believe in what my geography teacher used to say that although the world has many intelligent people, it needs wise people most, because intention, and effective action for implementation matters even more than knowledge & innovation.
 I think that we need to realise that death is the ultimate truth of life and need to embrace the uncertainty, which will help us be much more benevolent and treat everyone better to make it a better place.

 My aim 🎯 is to bring change in minds of people around the globe🌍 and contribute to make Earth a better place to live in for all creatures!